 - or just a sudden change in temperature

-Normally, reverse sneezing is not a cause for concern, unless it becomes severe or chronic.
+Typically, reverse sneezing is not a cause for concern unless it becomes severe or chronic.

 Further reading: Reverse Sneezing in Dogs: Is My Dog Choking?

 Foreign bodies, nasal mites, respiratory infections, and, yes, here it comes, nasal cancers could be behind severe reverse sneezing.

 At the veterinarian